sinhard/checkout-form/README.md

-# checkout-form
+# This is a simple credit card design inspired checkout form.

-Checkout form written in HTML &amp; CSS
+# Written in HTML & CSS
+# Mockup done